Idea

 They say a picture is worth a thousand words — well, one might say the map above is worth a thousand sales.
 It illustrates real sales data by state for select brands we support at Recom, a useful tool for tactical, efficient marketing redirection.
 It’s such a powerful tool, many of Recom’s partnered brands have acknowledged differences in the allocation of sales on Amazon and have modified their marketing budgets to emphasize Amazon initiatives.

 Perhaps there’s no more valuable tool Amazon provides than insights into your own customers and their purchasing journey.
-Between Amazon’s analytics behind more than 180 million Prime memberships in the U.S., and Recom’s proprietary data, virtually every single U.S. household is at your fingertips, making breaking into new customer bases or sowing the seeds for repeat purchases that much easier — or salvage sales in danger of being lost.
+Between Amazon’s analytics behind more than 180 million Prime memberships in the U.S. and Recom’s proprietary data, virtually every single U.S. household is at your fingertips.
+Breaking into new customer bases or sowing the seeds for repeat purchases becomes that much easier — as does salvaging sales in danger of being lost.

 It’s a use case where the full power of the data-driven approach begins to reveal itself.
 Amazon enables users to pull data from various potential or committed customers.
 Consider potential purchasers who drop out of the sales cycle — a particularly important customer subcategory to appeal to.
 These would-be customers can be grouped together and targeted with promotions customized just for them.